SPollardMS/OfficeDocs-Exchange/Outlook/cached-exchange-mode.md

 - For more information about how to configure .ost file size, see [How to configure the size limit for both (.pst) and (.ost) files in Outlook](https://support.microsoft.com/help/832925).

+### Upgrading existing Cached Exchange Mode users to Outlook 2016

+When upgrading, if you do not change Cached Exchange Mode settings, the same settings are kept for Outlook 2016.

+However, by default, when Outlook 2016 is installed and Cached Exchange Mode is enabled, a new compressed version of the Outlook data file (.ost) is created.
+The earlier version of the .ost file is kept and, if it is necessary, can be opened by Outlook 2016.
+If you must keep Outlook 2016 from creating a new compressed Outlook data file (.ost), use the Group Policy template for Outlook (Outlk16.admx) to enable the **Do not create new OST file on upgrade** policy setting.

+> [!NOTE]
+> The Exchange Fast Access feature that was added to Outlook 2013 Exchange Cached Mode has been deprecated in Outlook 2016.

 ### Managing performance issues in Outlook

 Most users find that Cached Exchange Mode performs faster than online mode.
 However, several factors can influence a user's perception of Cached Exchange Mode performance, like hard disk size and speed, CPU speed, .ost file size, and the expected level of performance.